drissg1/DCGAN/README.md

                            epoch,
                            seed)
 ```
-Since the datset object I created earlier is an interable there should not be any memory issues during trainig because only the images that are being worked on will be loaded into memory.
-However, I tried to debug this function and was not able to, perhaps this is a bug of tensorflow 2.0 beta- more likely I don't understand the correct way to iterate through the datset object.
+Since the dataset object I created earlier is an iterable there should not be any memory issues during training because only the images that are being worked on will be loaded into memory.
+However, I tried to debug this function and was not able to, perhaps this is a bug of tensorflow 2.0 beta- more likely I don't understand the correct way to iterate through the dataset object.

 Anyways below is the hack I ended up using.
 I found that I could run through a batch of 10,000 images before without having any issues with colab's memory usage.
-So I decided that I would loop over 200,000 images in groups of 10,000 storing them in a new datset and then run through that small iterable.
+So I decided that I would loop over 200,000 images in groups of 10,000 storing them in a new dataset and then run through that small iterable.

 ```Python